 Can You Afford a Baby?
+[With 9 Expert Tips to Get Prepared]

+The story is always the same.
 You’re married for a few years and your parents eventually ask the question: “So when are we going to get a grandchild?”

 My response was, “When we can afford one.”
 And the quick comeback was always, “Oh honey, you can never really afford one, so there’s no reason to wait.”

-Granted, most grandparents-in-waiting aren’t being objective when it comes to the question of being financially ready for children.
 But to better understand what being financially prepared for a new child actually implies, you would do well to read through the following advice.

-The True Cost of a Baby?
+The True Cost of a Baby

 Like many pre-child couples out there, my wife and I were basically ignorant about the overall cost of the birthing process and the yearly expenses associated with a new child.